Help

 From the venue’s side:

-Revoking at the venue is the ultimate source of truth: even if Structure still has an internal record, it will no longer be able to trade.
+After access is removed, any live deployment using that account no longer has venue authorization for it.
+Revoking at the venue is the ultimate source of truth: even if Structure still has an account record, it will no longer be able to execute through that venue account.

-Section titled “Strategies and backtests”Why can’t I start my strategy?
+Section titled “Strategies, deployments, and backtest jobs”Why can’t I start a live deployment?

-Section titled “Why can’t I start my strategy?”Common reasons a Start action is blocked or fails:
+Section titled “Why can’t I start a live deployment?”Common reasons a live deployment start action is blocked or fails:

 - No confirmed trading accounts are assigned to the strategy.

-stoppedstate (for example, stillbakingor alreadyrunning). - There is an internal error during the build or deployment process.
+- There is an internal error during provisioning.

 Check: